aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 AWS services output logs to different destinations, including Amazon S3 bucket, CloudWatch log groups, Kinesis Data Streams, and Kinesis Firehose.
 The solution ingests those logs using different workflows.

 !!! note "Note"
-    Log Hub supports [Cross-Account log ingestion](./link-account/index.md).
-If you want to ingest the logs from another AWS account, the resources in the **Sources** group in the architecture diagram will be in the other account.
+    Log Hub supports [cross-account log ingestion](./link-account/index.md).
+If you want to ingest the logs from another AWS account, the resources in the **Sources** group in the architecture diagram will be in another account.

 ### Logs in Amazon S3

 Some services use Amazon S3 as the destination, and the logs in Amazon S3 are generally not for real-time analysis.

 [![arch-service-pipeline-s3]][arch-service-pipeline-s3]
-Figure 2: Amazon S3 service log pipeline architecture
+Figure 2: Amazon S3 based service log pipeline architecture

 The log pipeline runs the following workflow:

 1. AWS services store logs in Amazon S3 bucket (Log Bucket).

 2. An [S3 Event Notification](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) is sent to Amazon SQS when a new log file is created.

 3. Amazon SQS triggers the Lambda (Log Processor) to run.